glasnt/talks/2019_10_PyGotham.podium/slides.md

 ???
 this isn't a talk about "the one true way" to deploy your app

-I will express some opinions, but mostly this is a review of the world as at 2019
+I will express some opinions, giving you some background around some of those opinions

+but mostly this is a review of the world as at 2019

 This talk is diving into the complexities of deployment, in essense